felipecrs/dahua-vto-on-home-assistant/README.md

 Make sure the [Frigate Home Assistant integration](https://docs.frigate.video/integrations/home-assistant) is also configured.

 > **Note**
 > This setup uses Frigate, but it is not strictly necessary.
-You can also use go2rtc in the Frigate Card without Frigate itself.
+You can also use go2rtc in the Advanced Camera Card without Frigate itself.
 You will need to use its [proxy functionality](https://card.camera/#/configuration/cameras/README?id=proxy) to make it work outside your local network.

 ### Configuring go2rtc